EliHunter173/connect-n/project_docs/DESIGN.md

 * `-displayBoard()`: `void`

 ## GameController
-The `GameController` is an interface that must have a specific implementation.
-This interface is responsible for modifying the game board by adding tokens.
+This game controller is responsible for modifying the game board by adding tokens.
-This interface also keeps track of all current players and uses that information to "take a turn" for a player by either deciding their move, for computer-controlled players, or requesting user input from the game interface for human-controlled players.
+It also keeps track of all current players and uses that information to "take a turn" for a player by either deciding their move, for computer-controlled players, or requesting user input from the game interface for human-controlled players.
 ## Attributes
 * `-interface`: `GameInterface`
 * `-game`: `GameBoard`